raygun101/MarkupKit/README.md

 @property (nonatomic) CGFloat layoutMarginTrailing;
 ```

-For example, this markup creates a layer view whose top and bottom margins are set to 8 pixels and whose leading and trailing margins are set to 16 pixels:
+For example, this markup creates a layer view whose top and bottom margins are set to 8 pixels, and whose leading and trailing margins are set to 16 pixels:

 ```swift
 <LMRowView layoutMarginTop="8" layoutMarginBottom="8" layoutMarginLeading="16" layoutMarginTrailing="16">